ChrisAlan9903/backend-solo-project/README.md

     - Users cannot view other users Circle
     - Admin can view all users Circle
 - (PUT)
-    - Users can only update their Circle
+    - Circle-creator can only update their Circle
     - Users cannot update other users Circle
     - Admin all also can 🤣🤣
 - (DELETE)